 Combined Scale Factor: A conversion factor that uses the combination of the Grid Scale factor and the Elevation Scale Factor of a point to reduce horizontal ground distances to grid distances.

 Conventional Mapping Survey: A Conventional mapping survey is the collection of points to define the features (natural, manufactured, or both) of a physical surface that is collected directly from ground control, using conventional survey equipment, and is physically measured using a total station, Terrestrial Scanner, GNSS equipment or Hydrographic equipment.

+Coordinates – A group of numbers used to indicate the position of a point, line, or plane.

 Department: The Department of Transportation, State of Ohio.